 My curiosity led me to research more on what the pilgrimage was all about.
 The answer was easily found with some basic Google snooping, but what was not so easy to decipher was the immediate and alarmingly controversies involving the Sabarimala temple, replete with fiery accusations of immorality, irresponsibility and ignorance that flew off the screen.

 And if you are like any of my many rational friends, I have probably already supplied you with enough information to reinforce your belief that such a pilgrimage is yet another pointless act of religious craziness.
 But I would not be so quick to draw your sharp weapon of logic.
 You might discover it is much blunter than you had imagined, especially if you believe it is pointless to undertake a discipline to curb desire in the pursuit of self-knowledge.
 Besides, if pointless means fruitless, and you believe in an action that produces no result, you had better review your sciences, because there is nothing in the known world of reason and logic indicating that an action has the possibility of producing no result whatsoever.
 An action always produces a result, and all effects have causes, even if undesired, unaccepted or unbeknownst.
-That is the law, and that means that even a prayer produces a result, even if it is just momentary calm for a troubled mind – but under no circumstances are you to believe that peace of mind is the utmost result of prayer.
-The results of our actions are not ours to choose; they are delivered to us, according to an Order we do not control.
+That is the law, and that means that even a prayer produces a result, even if it is nothing more than momentary calm for a troubled mind – but under no circumstances are you to believe that peace of mind is the utmost result of prayer.
+The results of our actions are not ours to choose; they are not defined by us; they are delivered to us, according to an Order we do not control.